-She’s managed cases from inception to resolution achieving dismissals or cost-efficient early settlements by thoroughly investigating all claims and strategically advancing focused legal analyses.
-She’s successfully resolved numerous cases in over 20 states, including those involving catastrophic injuries and property damage exceeding several million dollars.
+Ms. Sugapong has managed cases from inception to resolution, achieving dismissals or cost-efficient early settlements by thoroughly investigating all claims and strategically advancing focused legal analyses.
+She has also taken trials to verdict.
+She’s successfully resolved numerous cases in more than 20 states, including those involving catastrophic injuries and property damage exceeding several million dollars.

-Ms. Sugapong graduated from the University of California, Irvine, double-majoring in Criminology, Law & Society, and Psychology & Social Behavior.
+Ms. Sugapong graduated from the University of California, Irvine, with a double major in criminology, law & society, and psychology & social behavior.

 Currie v.
 Ford Motor Company